tonyjurg/Nestle1904GBI/docs/features/ln.md

 ln (this feature) | Comment
 --- | ---
-xx.yy  | one or more Louw-Nida references
-'' | Empty for a limited number of words
+xx.yy  | one or more entries for the Louw-Nida references '' | Empty for a limited number of words

 Lookup of values for feature ln in [Louw-Nida Lexicon](https://www.laparola.net/greco/louwnida.php).